ELECTRONICS ENGINEERING TECHNOLOGY (EET)

 111. Analysis of Alternating Current (AC) Circuits.
 3 hrs.
 Prerequisite: EET 110.
 Corequisite: EET 111L.
 Impedance and phasor concepts; use of AC circuit analysis theorems and techniques

 111L.
 AC Analysis Laboratory.
 1 hr.
 Corequisite: EET 111

 200. Electronics Assembly and Fabrication Practices.
 1 hr.
-Corequisite: EET 200L.
-Laboratory and shop practice; safety; soldering and assembly; computer-aided printed circuit board (PCB) design; PCB fabrication
+Concurrent registration in EET 200L required.
+Computer-aided printed circuit board (PCB) design, layout and fabrication

 210. Electronic Devices and Circuits.
 3 hrs.
 Prerequisite: EET 111.
 Corequisites: EET 210L and PHY 201.
 Theory and application of solid state devices; diodes, junction and field-effect transistors, IC fabrication; small signal BJT amplifiers

 210L.
 Devices and Circuits I Laboratory.
 1 hr.
 Corequisite: EET 210

 230. Electronic Instrumentation.
 1 hr.
 Prerequisite: EET 111.
 Corequisites: EET 230L.
 Theory of operation and industrial use of common electronic instruments

 230L.
 Electronic Instrumentation Laboratory.
 1 hr.
 Corequisite: EET 230

 301. Intermediate Network Analysis and Design.
 3 hrs.
 Prerequisites: junior standing.
 Corequisite: MAT 167.
 Develop additional skills in the time/frequency domain; network analysis

 311. Applications of Semiconductor Devices I. 3 hrs.
 Prerequisite: EET 111 or EET 301.
 Corequisites: EET 311L and PHY 112/202.
 Analysis and design of dc and small-signal amplifiers based on BJTs and FETs; difference amplifiers